CodeForProgress/OpenLibrary/User-Stories.md

 * As someone who has a smartphone but not a computer, I want to be able to use the site

 *?Maybe?* As library staff, I want to be able to quickly update the site via tweet when rapid changes in services or events happen?

+* As a library admin, I want a website that has the ability for users to donate *

+* As a library user I would a website that provides like access to online materials (CDs, e-books, etc) *